Stay in touch with the latest news from AIM and get information on sector grants, jobs and events with our free fortnightly E-News.

 What is it?

 The Self-employment Income Support Scheme (SEISS) will support self-employed individuals (including members of partnerships) whose income has been negatively impacted by COVID-19.
-The next self-employed income support grant will increase from 55% to 80% of average profits – up to £7,500.

 How to access?